 Fundamentals of Communication is a beginning course in the theory and practice of speech communication.
-Attention is given to listening, interpersonal and group communication, public speaking.
+Attention is given to public speaking.
 Students will develop more confidence and skill in oral communication.

-Prerequisite: Successful completion of ENG-099 with grade of C or higher, or passing admission placement score for ENG-101.
+Prerequisite: Appropriate placement into ENG-101 or successful completion of ENG-098 with a grade of C or higher.
 IAI Code: C2 900.
 PCS Code: 1.1.
 Lecture: 3.
 Lab: 0.